Gerry Connolly: Fairfax County Board of Supervisors

 Connolly's career as a public official began on March 28, 1995, when he won a special election for the Providence District seat on the Fairfax County Board of Supervisors, defeating Republican Jeannemarie A. Devolites.
 A rematch against Devolites in November of that same year saw Connolly reelected to a full four-year term on the board.
 Connolly ran unopposed for reelection in November 1999.
 He was elected Chairman of the Fairfax County Board of Supervisors in 2003 and reelected in 2007.

 As chairman of the ten-member board, Connolly balanced a $4.5 billion budget and managed a county that would be the nation's 13th-largest city, 12th-largest school district, and sixth-largest office market.
 He served as chairman of the county's Legislative Committee and vice-chair of the Economic Advisory Committee.
 Connolly also served as chairman of the board of the Northern Virginia Transportation Commission (NVTC), chairman of the Northern Virginia Regional Commission (NVRC), and was chairman of the board of the Metropolitan Washington Council of Governments (MWCOG).
-He also chaired the region's Emergency Preparedness Taskforce and represented Fairfax County on the board of the Virginia Association of Counties (VaCo), where he also served as president.
+He also represented Fairfax County on the board of the Virginia Association of Counties (VaCo), where he also served as president.